 Fans also eagerly await the addition of eSports features to the game, such as the Spectate Mode and Adjudication System.
 When exactly we'll see these added to Forza Motorsport 7 remains to be seen, but with the Forza Racing Championship already confirmed to return in 2018, it needs to be sooner rather than later.

 already, but it certainly will be once the launch issues are rectified with the eSports features implemented that are desired by competitive players and organized league organizers alike.
 Overall, it’s a worthy purchase, and continues the series’ trend of

 title, and takes full advantage of the Xbox One X as the platform's definitive racing showcase.
 If you want the ultimate automotive playset with dazzling visuals, beautiful dynamic features and both an accessible and competitive racing experience, I highly recommend you don't miss out on it.

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.